Dr Glenna Nightingale

 GF Nightingale, AJ Williams, J Woodcock, P Kelly, K Kokka, A Abbas, R Jepson,2020, OP90 An evaluation of the impact of the 20mph speed limits in the City of Edinburgh on road traffic casualty and collision rates, J Epidemiol Community Health, Vol 74, Issue Suppl 1, BMJ Publishing Group Ltd

-Glenna F. Nightingale, Paul Kelly, Andrew James Williams, Ruth F Hunter, James Woodcock, Kieran Turner, Claire L Cleland, Graham Baker, Mike Kelly, Andy Cope, Frank Kee ,Karen Milton, Charlie Foster, Ruth Jepson An evaluation of changes in traffic speed and volume following 20mph (30kmph) speed limits intervention, Journal of Transport and Health, submitted under review (September 2020)
+Glenna F. Nightingale, Paul Kelly, Andrew James Williams, Ruth F Hunter, James Woodcock, Kieran Turner, Claire L Cleland, Graham Baker, Mike Kelly, Andy Cope, Frank Kee ,Karen Milton, Charlie Foster, Ruth Jepson An evaluation of changes in traffic speed and volume following 20mph (30kmph) speed limits intervention, Journal of Transportation, submitted under review (November 2020)

 Nightingale G.F.,2020, Applying "zones of influence" to social distancing in schools, Royal Statistical Society Significance, https://www.significancemagazine.com/science/677-applying-zones-of-influence-to-social-distancing-in-schools